sdc-china/IDA-doc/_posts/2018-08-13-pipeline-toolkit-deployment.md

 ## 2. Create a pipeline, we will take sanpshot for the toolkit before testing it
-Please refer to [pipeline-create-a-pipeline-for-continuous-deployment][2] to create a pipeline.
+Please refer to [Create a Pipeline for Continuous Deployment][2] to create a pipeline.
 Here we have created pipeline named "_Create Toolkit Snapshot Pipeline".

   1. Below is the pipeline overview.